 Men as Victims

-One to one counselling and group support, will be provided by the two charities for men who have experienced sexual trauma and/or domestic abuse.
+Group support is provided for men who have experienced domestic abuse in a safe, therapeutic environment.
 This service is for male victims living in Bedford Borough, Central Bedfordshire or Luton.

 Families First Bedfordshire’s Horizons programme is the first in the Country to achieve SafeLives Leading Lights accreditation for community based domestic abuse services.